dark-side/sports-hub/sports_hub_portal/mobile_application_features/articles_view/user_stories/league_and_team_page/README.md

 ## Description

     As a user
-    I want to be able to open the league or team page So that I can view articles that are related to selected league or team
+    I want to be able to open the category or team page So that I can view articles that are related to selected category or team

 ## Acceptance criteria
 <pre>
-<b><i>Scenario: A user views the league or team page</i></b>
+<b><i>Scenario: A user views the category or team page</i></b>

 Given I am a user

-When I view the league or team page
+When I view the category or team page
 Then I see:
   - Heading at the top of the page that contains the path to the page (example: NBA\AFC South\Tennessee)
-  - Big photo from the most recent article in the selected team or league
+  - Big photo from the most recent article in the selected team or category
   - Article headline
   - Article metadata (including author and source)
   - The <b>More</b> button